apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 #### 9.2 Specify command-line arguments in the startup script.

-Carry the `-p true` arguments when starting the script.
+Carry the `-p true` arguments when starting the script, which indicates `preload`, to create a sample graph.

 ```
 bin/start-hugegraph.sh -p true